-By EditorDavid from Slashdot's IT-ESP department
+By EditorDavid from Slashdot's you-may-have-already-won department

 An anonymous reader writes:

 "I didn't even know they gave out prizes," said a Brooklyn College CS professor, remembering how he'd learned that a demo of the Picat programming language won a $10,000 grand prize last month at the NYC Media Lab Summit.
 Professor Neng-Fa Zhou created Picat with programmer Jonathan Fruhman, and along with graduate student Jie Mei they'd created a demo titled "The Picat Language and its Application to Games and AI Problems" to showcase the language's ability to solve combinatorial search problems, "including a common interface with CP, SAT, and MIP solvers."
 Mie tells the Brooklyn College newspaper that Picat "is a multi-paradigm programming language aimed for general-purpose applications, which means theoretically it can be used for everything in life," and Zhou says he wants to continue making the language more useful in a variety of settings.
 "I want this to be successful, but not only academically...
 When you build something, you want people to use it.
 And this language has become a sensation in our community; other people have started using it."Read Replies (0)